suizokukan/katal/README.md

     It may be convenient to go inside the target directory, e.g. :
     $ cd myworkingdirectory

-    If katal wasn't installed on the computer (pip3 install katal), it may be convenient to copy the script katal.py inside the target directory, e.g. :
+    If Katal wasn't installed on the computer ($ pip3 install katal), it may be convenient to copy the script katal.py inside the target directory, e.g. :
     $ cp katal.py myworkingdirectory